 It really depends where you want to go and what you want to see/do.

-In my opinion, the best time would be during the hot season, because I would prioritize great beach days and lots of snorkeling/scuba on the islands.
-However, if you’re really into hiking and spending time in the mountains in the north and don’t care about rain during your beach time, you might prefer to come during the winter.
+In my opinion, the best time would be during the hot season (February-May), because I would prioritize great beach days and lots of snorkeling/scuba on the islands.
+However, if you’re really into hiking and spending time in the mountains in the north and don’t care about rain during your beach time, you might prefer to come during the winter (October-February).

 I don’t see a lot of compelling reasons to come during the rainy season as the weather sucks up north and isn’t great in Bangkok and is basically unpredictable in the south at this time.
 Unless you are really into the idea of avoiding crowds as much as possible, I wouldn’t come during this time.